rouskinlab/dreem/docs/source/dreem/installation.rst

 Using Docker(Work in progress)
 ------------
-    Installing the docker in pretty easy.
+    fInstalling the docker in pretty easy.
 So assuming have docker installed on your local computer run the following sequence of commands:

         ``cd dreem
         docker build -t dreem .``